Evaluating the Hip Joint.

 that’s more hamstring tightness

-because as you stretch the leg you’re
+because as you flex the hip you’re

 stretching the hamstring also.